Urinary Catheters for Sale

+Shop urinary catheters for sale at Vitality Medical, where our wide variety of discounted products makes it easy to find the medical supplies you need at a price you can afford.
 Intermittent urinary catheters are single-use medical devices designed to assist individuals with urinary retention, neurogenic bladder, or incontinence caused by conditions such as spinal cord injury, multiple sclerosis, or post-surgical recovery.
-Unlike Foley catheters, which remain in place for extended periods, intermittent catheters are inserted and removed several times a day, reducing infection risks and allowing users with g
+Unlike Foley

 ...